Monoprinting for stitch is a fun workshop to learn a foundation textile art skill.

 Anyone who enjoys crafting, not just textile art.
 Monoprinted materials can be used to make book covers, cards, gift labels, wrapping paper and in mixed media art.
 You don't need any art or drawing experience.

 What will I learn?

 Firstly, I’ll show you how to make your own mark-making tools and printing blocks using everyday items.
 I love to use 'found' objects from nature, such as feathers and leaves.
 These unique marks will enable you to totally personalize your work.
 Then I’ll demonstrate various mono-printing techniques to create colour and pattern on paper or fabric.
 You will then spend some time creating your own collection of printed materials (papers and/or fabrics).
 Finally, we’ll look at how colour and pattern can inspire stitch.
 You can use hand or machine embroidery to further embellish your work.
-You could collage or piece your fabrics together to produce a totally unique cushion, bag or wallhanging/quilt.
-This class will free you from having to buy commercial printed fabrics.
+You will piece your materials together to produce a totally unique collage and you'll see how this technique can be used in cushions, bags or wallhangings/quilts.
+This class will free you from having to buy commercial printed papers and fabrics.
 It will add a whole new dimension to your work.
 It's the easiest way to learn how to design your own unique artworks.

-When you come to Mono-printing for Stitch and see how easy and fun it is to make your own gorgeous collage materials, you won't want to buy commercially-printed fabric ever again.
+When you come to Mono-printing for Stitch and see how easy and fun it is to make your own gorgeous collage materials, you won't want to buy commercially-printed paper or fabric ever again.

-All the printing materials and equipment are provided but I’ll advise the paper/fabric requirements when you book.
+All the printing equipment is provided but I’ll advise the paper/fabric requirements when you book.